fjossinet/RNArtistCore/README.md

 ### <a name="script"></a>How to write your scripts

-Using pseudo-code, here is the structure that your script has to follow:
+Using pseudo-code, here is the structure that your script has to fit with:

 ```kotlin
 drawing_algorithm {